-Evara Health Institute provides equal opportunity to all qualified applicants for training without regard to race, color, religion, sex (including pregnancy, gender identity, or sexual orientation), national origin, age, disability, handicap, marital status, genetic information, veteran status, or any other status protected by federal, state, or local laws.
-Evara Health Institute also complies with applicable state and local laws governing nondiscrimination.
+Evara Health Institute provides equal opportunity to all qualified applicants for training and does not discriminate on the basis of race, color, national origin, sex, disability, age, or any other protected class related to any aspect of its programs and activities.
 This policy applies to all terms and conditions of enrollment, including but not limited to recruitment, enrollment, service delivery, instruction and evaluation, placement, leaves of absence, discipline, and dismissal decisions.
-Evara Health Institute's objective is to provide training and education for individuals who satisfy admissions criteria, make satisfactory academic progress, and comply with attendance, code of conduct, and other institutional policies.
+Evara Health Institute's objective is to provide training and education for all individuals who satisfy admissions criteria, make satisfactory academic progress, and comply with attendance, code of conduct, and other institutional policies.
 All decisions related to enrollment, instruction, student services, discipline, and program dismissal shall be made based on each individual's merit and in accordance with equal opportunity principles.